Melliza Xaviera

-Melliza Xaviera Putri Yulian (born May 21, 1999) is an Indonesian model, general practitioner, activist, and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2025.
-She will compete in 63rd Miss International in Japan.
+Melliza Xaviera Putri Yulian (born May 21, 1999) is an Indonesian general practitioner, and beauty pageant titleholder who won Puteri Indonesia Lingkungan 2025.
 Melliza previously competed in the Abang None Jakarta 2019 competition and was selected as the main winner.
+She competed in Miss International 2025 in Japan and placed as third runner-up.

 Background and education

-Melliza was born on May 21, 1999, in the province of Special region of Yogyakarta.
-She is the youngest of three siblings from a Malay and Javanese couple, her father is from Sumatra and her mother is from Surabaya, East Java.
-Melliza grew up in the administrative city of East Jakarta.
+Melliza Xaviera Putri Yulian was born on May 21, 1999, in the city of Yogyakarta in the province of Special region of Yogyakarta.

-Melliza has completed her high school education from SMA Negeri 21 Jakarta from 2013 to 2016.
-She then continued her higher education at the Faculty of Medicine at the National Development University "Veteran" of Jakarta, but decided to resign.
-In 2017, Melliza was accepted into the Faculty of Medicine, University of Indonesia (UI) for the Medical Education program.
-In 2021, Melliza graduated with a Bachelor of Medicine (S.Ked) degree with Cum Laude honors.
-Two years later, she successfully graduated for the Medical Profession with a Doctor of Medicine degree (dr.) from the same university.
+Melliza completed her high school education at SMA Negeri 21 Jakarta from 2013 to 2016.
+She then attended Medical school at the National Development University "Veteran" of Jakarta, but resigned.
+In 2017, Melliza was accepted into the Faculty of Medicine, University of Indonesia (UI) Medical education program.
+In 2021, she graduated with a Bachelor of Medicine (S.Ked) degree with Cum Laude honors.
+Two years later, she graduated with as Doctor of Medicine from the same university.

 Pageantry

 Abang None Jakarta 2019

-Melliza made her pageant debut by being selected as a contestant for Abang None Jakarta 2019.
-She became the third female representative (None) for the South Jakarta administrative area.
-The election event was held on July 12, 2019, at the Jakarta Convention Center in Central Jakarta.
-At the end of the event, she was successfully announced as the main winner of None Jakarta 2019―paired with Muhammad Abror from East Jakarta as the winner of Abang Jakarta 2019.
+Melliza's first pageant was Abang None Jakarta 2019.
+She was the third female representative from the South Jakarta administrative area.
+The contest was held on July 12, 2019, at the Jakarta International Convention Center in Central Jakarta.
+She was the winner of None Jakarta 2019, paired with Muhammad Abror from East Jakarta as the winner of Abang Jakarta 2019.

 Puteri Indonesia DKI Jakarta 1 2025

-In 2025, Melliza participated in the audition and selection of participants for the DKI Jakarta province for the Puteri Indonesia 2025 pageant at Graha Mustika Ratu, Jakarta, where she was finally successfully selected as one of the winners of the selection.
-After successfully winning the title of Puteri Indonesia DKI Jakarta 1 2025, Melliza has the right to represent the province of DKI Jakarta in the national beauty contest Puteri Indonesia 2025.
+In 2025, Melliza competed and won the title of Puteri Indonesia DKI Jakarta 1 2025 at Graha Mustika Ratu, Jakarta.

 Puteri Indonesia 2025

-After successfully qualifying as one of the provincial representatives with the title of Puteri Indonesia DKI Jakarta 1 2025, Melliza represented the province of DKI Jakarta in the national beauty contest Puteri Indonesia 2025.
-The pageant was held at the Plenary Hall, Jakarta International Convention Center in Central Jakarta on May 2, 2025, which coincided with National Education Day.

-On the coronation night, Melliza managed to qualify for the last sixteen, last six, and last four rounds until she was announced as the winner of the title of Puteri Indonesia Lingkungan 2025.
-She was crowned by the previous title holder; Puteri Indonesia Lingkungan 2024, Sophie Kirana from the Special Region of Yogyakarta.
-Previously, Melliza was announced as the winner of the Best Catwalk award, 2nd Runner-Up Best in Evening Gown, and Puteri Indonesia Photogenic.
+Melliza represented the province of DKI Jakarta and won Puteri Indonesia Lingkungan 2025, held at the Plenary Hall, Jakarta International Convention Center in Central Jakarta on May 2, 2025, which coincided with National Education Day.
+She was crowned by the previous title holder; Puteri Indonesia Lingkungan 2024 Sophie Kirana from the Special Region of Yogyakarta.
+She also won the Best Catwalk award, Puteri Indonesia Photogenic, and second runner-up of Best in Evening Gown.